stakater/til/ssl.md

 {“timestamp”:“2018-11-05T11:24:19.389+01:00",“message”:“Error getLaunchUrl: unable to get launch url I/O error on POST request for \“https://gateway-evolution.ocp.xyz.abc.se/v1/launchUrl\“:  sun.security.validator.ValidatorException: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target; nested exception is javax.net.ssl.SSLHandshakeException: sun.security.validator.ValidatorException: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target”,“logger_name”:“abc.xyz.service.token.handler.service.Service”,“thread_name”:“https-jsse-nio-8443-exec-10”,“applevel”:“ERROR”,“level_value”:40000,“logtype”:“server”}
 ```

+The root cause of above was that app was using a custom truststore and that didn't include the default root CA's which exist OOTB on the truststore!

 Regardless - do make sure you fully understand the difference between:

 - the keystore (in which you have the private key and cert you prove your own identity with) and